 For pregnant women who haven't been in contact with anyone positive and don't display any symptoms, nothing changes.
 Despite this, follow all hygienic regulations.

 Pregnant women who have tested positive for the COVID-19 can give birth in a maternal hospital.
 It is necessary to inform the doctors and follow all hygienic measures.
 It is also important to pay extra attention to the hygienic rules to prevent the infection of hospital staff.

-If a pregnant woman is in quarantine or isolation and she needs to visit the maternity hospital (to give birth or for a necessary check-up) she should arrive in her own vehicle.
+If a pregnant woman is in quarantine or isolation and needs to visit the maternity hospital (to give birth or for a necessary check-up) she should arrive in her own vehicle.
 You can also call 112 (emergency services) and have an ambulance take her to the hospital if no one else is available.
 Inform the medics about quarantine or isolation in advance and upon arrival.
-Please also wear a face mask or a respirator.

 In general, hospital visits are allowed again.

 There is no need anymore for person(s) visiting or present during childbirth to wear a respirator during their visit.

 Care for the mother and the baby during and after birth will not go through any significant changes.
 It is necessary to follow all hygienic measures.
 Medical facilities are facing a challenging time, but maternity care and care for newborns is secured.
 There is nothing to be afraid of.
 Please inform your doctors about anything related to the coronavirus spread so they can take preventative measures and ensure the safety of the medical workers, pregnant women, their visitors and other patients in the hospital.
 The birth of your baby will be a joyful occasion and a safe one as well.